Muraliece88/customer-onboarding/README.md

 2. Externalised the application properties.
 So that actuator/refresh can be used to load the properties without having to do deployment

 3. Spring security is enabled with different credentials for prod with roles for different endpoint.
-Roles can also be configured in tables and can be made run time rather than hardcoding
+Roles can also be configured in tables and can be made run time rather than hardcoding in real time consider using JWT tokens by integrating with servers like keycloak
-4. Actuator endpoints are made available to capture health and metrics
+5. Actuator endpoints are made available to capture health and metrics
-5. Passwords are hardcoded in the code or property file as there is no vault integration done and in real time it can be fetched from secure vaults
+6. Passwords are hardcoded in the code or property file as there is no vault integration done and in real time it can be fetched from secure vaults

 **TODO/Scope of improvement:**